shuhei/shuhei.github.com/source/about/index.markdown

 footer: true
 ---

 Hi, my name is Shuhei.
-I'm a programmer based in Berlin, focusing on JavaScript, Ruby and Haskell these days.
+I'm a programmer based in Berlin, focusing on JavaScript, and learning Haskell & Rust these days.

 When I don't sit in front of my laptop, I wander around the streets of Berlin, give a look at the spines of my book collection, or enjoy local IPAs.

 ## Accounts

 - [Github @shuhei](https://github.com/shuhei)
 - [Twitter @shuheikagawa](https://twitter.com/shuheikagawa)
 - [Stack Overflow](http://stackoverflow.com/)